kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 #### How do you recommend users alter security defaults in order to "loosen" the security of the project

 Users can install Kubeflow Pipelines without multi-user isolation if they want to loosen the security of deployment.
-Users suggested to follow the Kubeflow AI reference platform deployment mode to install Kubeflow Pipelines control plane
+Users suggested to follow the Kubeflow Community Distribution deployment mode to install Kubeflow Pipelines control plane
 [in multi-tenant model](https://www.kubeflow.org/docs/components/pipelines/operator-guides/multi-user/).
 It provides isolation between Pipelines and Runs for users.